 Mumble Bars: Clif, Luna, NuGo, Zone Perfect, ProBar or similar.
 These vary in caloric density from 149 calories per oz (Kirkland Nut Bar) down to 104 calories per oz (Clif Cool Mint Chocolate).

-We also carry a few Altoid mints and other hard candies, but they don’t add up to much weight or calories.
+We frequently carry a few Altoid mints and other hard candies, but they don’t add up to much weight or calories.

 The menu is optimized for protein and calorie dense fats, compact packing, and flavor.
 Noodles, rice and potatoes are not calorie efficient at 4 calories per gram versus 9 calories per gram for fats, have little protein or fiber value, often require cooking, and we do not find them as tasty as crackers, which often have enough fat to raise their calorie density.